 Girl Scouts have been selling cookies for more than a hundred years—since 1917 to be exact.
 Today, they sell upwards of 200 million boxes of cookies per year.
 Yowzer, that’s a lot of cookie dough, am I right?
 From late January through mid-March, Americans flock to the scouts to place their orders for cookies, and you better believe animal lovers are eager to get in on this annual cookie frenzy too.

 Well, you’re in luck.
 Several of the varieties of Girl Scout cookies are in fact vegan!
-Plus, they launched new chocolate-dipped S’mores vegan Girl Scout cookies in 2017.
+Whether you’re more of a chocolate lover or prefer a hint of lemon in your cookies, there’s quite a few to choose from!
 Here’s what to look for when the next Girl Scouts season rolls around.